Capcom Arcade Stadium: Capcom Arcade Stadium

 Capcom Arcade Stadium features 1943: The Battle of Midway as a free inclusion, with the remaining 31 games purchasable as downloadable content (DLC).
 Ghosts 'n Goblins was made individually purchasable, and the rest were initially grouped into three packs of ten games.
 Each pack spans a particular time period: Dawn of the Arcade (1984–1988), Arcade Revolution (1989–1992), and Arcade Evolution (1992–2001).
 In October 2021, the games also became individual purchases.
 In June 2022, Street Fighter II was made free to download until July 2022 to celebrate the game's first anniversary, Capcom's 39th anniversary, and the upcoming release of Capcom Arcade 2nd Stadium.

 The games run in an emulator which adds the abilities to rewind gameplay, select difficulty, adjust game speed, and use nostalgic visual filters to simulate vintage arcade CRT screens.
 Minor graphical alterations to the Street Fighter II games include the removal of the Rising Sun Flag in E. Honda's stage due to its association with Japanese war crimes, and the replacement of the flag of Hong Kong with the flag of the China for Fei Long in the character selection screen due to the handover of Hong Kong occurring after its original release.
 In May 2021, Capcom released paid DLC enabling an invincibility cheat for each game.
+A physical release is set to be distributed by Limited Run Games in 2026.

 Capcom Arcade 2nd Stadium

 In May 2021, Capcom announced the expansion of the collection, and invited fans' suggestions through Twitter.
 On April 11, 2022, Capcom announced a sequel called Capcom Arcade 2nd Stadium, which was released on July 22, 2022, for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 The collection features 32 new games, including SonSon as a free inclusion, and Three Wonders as a launch bonus for pre-orders and early purchases of Capcom Fighting Collection.
+Like its predecessor, Limited Run Games has announced a physical release for 2026.